In the past year, 82% of data breaches involved the human element, according to Verizon.

 While it's crucial for information security pros to understand human vulnerabilities, the root cause of data breaches isn't always as simple as human action.
 In many cases, a combination of technical, policy, and human failures can contribute to an incident with data loss.

-While the majority of data breaches are caused by human error rather than malicious intent, there are frightening examples of both.
-We've included a mixture of intent and impact in this round up of insider-caused data breaches with massively expensive outcomes.
+While the majority of data breaches are caused by human error rather than a malicious insider, there are frightening examples of both.
+We've included a mixture of intent and impact in this round-up of insider-caused data breaches with massively expensive outcomes.

 Snapchat fell prey to a whaling attack back in late February 2016.
 According to the Washington Post, a social engineer with criminal intent posed as CEO Evan Spiegel and sent an email to someone in the social network's payroll department.
 As a result, the personal protected info (PPI) of some 700 employees was released.